 A Bill to make provision about the maximum noise levels of fireworks which may be sold to the public; to require that specified information about noise levels is included on labelling and in sales information for fireworks; to require the Secretary of State to review the impact of firework noise on the welfare of veterans, neurodivergent people, people with certain medical conditions, and animals; to provide local authorities with power to regulate the use of fireworks in certain circumstances, and to enforce such regulation; and for connected purposes.

-The Fireworks (Noise Control etc) Bill would set maximum noise levels for fireworks sold to the public and require clear noise information on labels and sales materials.
-It also requires a government review into how fireworks noise affects welfare of veterans, neurodivergent people, people with certain medical conditions, and animals, and would give local authorities power to regulate and enforce the use of fireworks in certain circumstances.
+The Fireworks (Noise Control etc) Bill would cap the noise level of fireworks sold to the public and require clear information about noise on labelling and in sales materials.
+It also requires the Secretary of State to review how firework noise affects welfare, including veterans, neurodivergent people, and those with certain medical conditions, and would give local authorities power to regulate when fireworks can be used and to enforce those rules.

 Generated 21 February 2026